buttheadbob/MDK-SE/Handling-configuration-and-storage.md

 ## Saving to CustomData

 First things first.
 It would be remiss of me if I didn't tell you that you really shouldn't do that.
 Depending on how you make your changes to CustomData, it's a bit unpredictable since it's _not_ designed to be used this way.
+For example:

-For example: There is no guarantee that the CustomData of a block has not _already_ been captured for the save file by the time the programmable block Save is called, meaning that the changes you do won't actually be saved until _next_ time.
+* There is no guarantee that the CustomData of a block has not _already_ been captured for the save file by the time the programmable block Save is called, meaning that the changes you do won't actually be saved until _next_ time.
 Also, while changes to CustomData runs well in single player, it's synchronized to every player in multiplayer so be very careful.

+* When you recompile a script, the old script will have its Save method called.
+So, if a user are updating a script and making changes in their CustomData setup _before_ replacing the script, the changes might be overwritten by the old script's save when compiling the _new_ script, wasting their time.

 However - there may be situations were you _really_ need this.
 In this case you should change the example above a little to take into account that CustomData is user editable.
 Not only may it contain invalid data, it may change during the runtime of your script.

 ```csharp
 // Instantiate a shared instance of the parser